AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-campaign-classic-connector.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td>Your organization must purchase Adobe Workfront Fusion as well as Adobe Workfront to use functionality described in this article.</td>
+   <td>Your organization must purchase [!DNL Adobe Workfront Fusion] as well as [!DNL Adobe Workfront] to use functionality described in this article.</td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Connect Adobe Campaign Connector to Adobe Workfront Fusion

-1. In any Adobe Campaign Classic module, click **Add** next to the Connection field.
+1. In any Adobe Campaign Classic module, click **Add** next to the [!UICONTROL Connection] field.
 1. Enter the base URL that you use to connect to your Adobe Campaign Classic instance.
 1. Enter your Username and Password.
-1. Click **Continue** to create the connection and go back to the module.
+1. Click **[!UICONTROL Continue]** to create the connection and go back to the module.

 ## Adobe Campaign Classic modules and their fields

-When you configure Adobe Campaign Classic modules, Workfront Fusion displays the fields listed below.
+When you configure Adobe Campaign Classic modules, [!DNL Workfront Fusion] displays the fields listed below.
 Along with these, additional Adobe Campaign Classic fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).